Programme Partners

 Norfolk Community Foundation

-Through the UK Government’s Know Your Neighbourhood fund, designed to increase volunteering and tackle loneliness, we’re working with the Norfolk Community Foundation to renovate six community spaces in Great Yarmouth, one of the most deprived towns in the UK.
+Through the UK Government’s Know Your Neighbourhood fund, designed to increase volunteering and tackle loneliness, we’ve been working with the Norfolk Community Foundation to renovate multiple community spaces in Great Yarmouth, one of the most deprived towns in the UK.

 Norwich City Council